 A chip seal is an excellent option for resurfacing asphalt, extending the life of that pavement and creating a safe driving surface.
 Chip sealing is typically much less expensive than other repaving or pavement repair options, and creates a fresh surface that is ready for new parking lines and other markings.
 But, how long does chip seal last?

-A chip seal often lasts and average of seven years although this will vary according to everyday traffic, weather conditions, and how well you keep it maintained.
+A chip seal often lasts an average of seven years, although this will vary according to everyday traffic, weather conditions, and how well you keep it maintained.
 Hiring a reputable asphalt paving company also ensures a chip seal lasts as long as possible.

 Chip sealing offers many benefits for repairing and resurfacing public roadways, asphalt parking lots, and other such surfaces, but its overall longevity will depend on how well you maintain the chip sealant after installation.
 Knowing how a chip seal is applied and the materials used for this sealing can help ensure you’re doing every possible to protect your new pavement over the years.

 Chip sealing uses the same materials as fresh asphalt paving but the installation of a chip seal and new blacktop are a bit different.
 Understanding these differences can help you determine if a chip sealant is right for your roadway or parking lot, and better understand its benefits versus tearing out your current pavement and installing new asphalt.

 While a chip sealant is not the same as asphalt installation, this mixture offers a tough, durable surface that withstands most vehicle traffic as easily as fresh asphalt.